cruentusmors/Claude.ai-Font-Fix/action-plan.md

-# Action Plan: Code Review Issues - COMPLETED ✅
+# Action Plan: Code Review Issues - Phase 1 COMPLETED ✅ + Phase 2 NEW RECOMMENDATIONS

-## 🎉 **ALL CRITICAL SECURITY FIXES SUCCESSFULLY IMPLEMENTED**
+## 🎉 **PHASE 1: ALL CRITICAL SECURITY FIXES SUCCESSFULLY IMPLEMENTED**

-This action plan documents the **completed implementation** of all security and reliability improvements identified by GitHub Copilot's code review.
+This action plan documents the **completed implementation** of all original security and reliability improvements identified by GitHub Copilot's initial code review.
 All 5 critical issues have been resolved with production-ready solutions.

+## 🆕 **PHASE 2: NEW PULL REQUEST RECOMMENDATIONS**

+GitHub Copilot's pull request review identified **4 additional optimization opportunities** that can further enhance the extension's security, performance, and code quality.

 ## ✅ **COMPLETED: Replace Hard-coded Font URLs with Google Fonts API**